nixworks/public/news/2010/07/8/README.md

 UNDP regional centre in Colombo shut following days of angry protests over war-crimes probe.

 ### [Cuban dissident Guillermo Farinas ends a 134 day hunger strike after the Cuban government is to release 52 political prisoners. ](/news/2010/07/8/cuban-dissident-guillermo-faria-as-ends-a-134-day-hunger-strike-after-the-cuban-government-is-to-release-52-political-prisoners.md)
-_Context: Cuba, Guillermo Fariñas, hunger strike, political prisoner_
+_Context: Cuba, Guillermo Farinas, hunger strike, political prisoner_

 ### [CNN's veteran Middle East editor Octavia Nasr writes on Twitter that she "respected" the recently deceased Lebanese Grand Ayatollah Mohammad Hussein Fadlallah.
 The comment is deleted from Twitter and Nasr is promptly sacked by CNN. ](/news/2010/07/8/cnn-s-veteran-middle-east-editor-octavia-nasr-writes-on-twitter-that-she-respected-the-recently-deceased-lebanese-grand-ayatollah-mohammad.md)
 CNN sacks an editor who wrote on Twitter that she &quot;respected&quot; a late Lebanese cleric said to have inspired Hezbollah.